Sayyat/next-i18n-auth/docs/automation.md

 * Runs the following tasks in sequence:

-   * `generate-namespaces`: Scans your codebase and generates namespace definitions.
+    * `generate-namespaces`: Scans the codebase and generates namespace definitions.
     * `generate-templates`: Extracts translation keys and updates the translation files.
     * `generate-types`: Generates TypeScript types for translations.

 ### 2. **`gulp generate-namespaces`**

-* Scans your codebase for translation keys and generates namespace definitions.
+* Scans the codebase for translation keys and generates namespace definitions.
 * **Output**: `src/i18n/generated/namespaces.ts`

 ### 3. **`gulp generate-templates`**

-* Extracts translation keys from your source files and creates/updates translation files for all languages.
+* Extracts translation keys from source files and creates or updates translation files for all languages.
 * **Output**: `src/i18n/locales/{{lng}}/{{ns}}.json`
 * **Features**:

     * Avoids data loss by preserving old translations.
-   * Allows you to keep old translations even when adding new ones.
+    * Ensures the safe addition of new translations without removing existing ones.

 ### 4. **`gulp generate-types`**